BlueCowGroup/thememode_selector/doc/prosumer_widgets.md

 So, back to my original query.
 At what point should we use a RenderObjectWidget (and a RenderObject) versus using simple composition in our StatefulWidget?

 > @todo: Still formulating the takeaway; question asked on the Google group (https://groups.google.com/g/flutter-dev/c/9x9Ke0wFzTs)

+<a name="accessibility"></a>

+# Accessibility

+You might think that we have dealt with all of the most difficult aspects of making a truly prosumer component at this point, but we are not even close. :)

+Accessibility is one of those subjects which is a very broad topic while also being deep.
+We solved some accessibility constraints early on when we added support for focus and keyboard navigation.
+WHen we dicussed theming, we also dealt with high-contract themes for better component visibility.
+But we haven't yet addressed the issues surrounding semantic events, which establish controls on how screen readers and search engines interpret the meaning behind our components.

+### Semantics

+We are developing a selector widget for `ThemeMode` states.
+Basically, a simple choice between whether the user chooses the `light` or `dark` mode of a theme.
+Now close your eyes, and imagine you have to talk someone through the operation of this component without the use of your computer screen.
+Let's make it simple, and assume the user has already figured out how to set the focus on the widget – what's next?

+1. The widget should announce itself – "Toggle switch to select the light or dark theme mode"
+2. By identifying the control as a toggle, they can extrapolate that it has an on or off mode.
+It will be important for the user to hear in which state the toggle is currently set.
+3. The user needs to discover how to interact with the component.
+4. As the component changes state, it must announce the result to the user.

+### Other Accessibility Concerns

+Flutter provides a [checklist](https://flutter.dev/docs/development/accessibility-and-localization/accessibility#accessibility-release-checklist) for developers to help ensure our applications and components are accessible as possible.
+A big problem can be color contrast issues, particularly with text, however our component does not have visible text.
+We do allow users to activate our toggle with a tap, and the checklist states the minimum tappable area for our component should be 48x48 to minimize the impact to those users with fine motor skill issues.
+The original version of my toggle was 39 dpi tall, so I will address this shortcoming with either some tappable margin/padding or increasing the height of the widget.
+I may also tie the overall size of the widget to the user's text scaling setting.

+Let's also not forget a screen reader is vocalizing text phrases to our users.
+Anytime there is text involved, we have to convert that spoken text to a language the user will understand.
+Hence there is a need for internationalization and localization for every interactive or descriptive widget.

+<a name="localization"></a>

+# Localization

+Many widgets we develop will have text labels or other content displayed as part of rendering the widget.
+In these cases, a prosumer widget will be expected to support the display of this text using the language of choice for the user.
+This is called Localization or l10n for short.
+You may think that the `ThemeModeSelector` widget has dodged a bullet because it has no visible text and we can skip the entire hassle of maintaining additional resource files to support l10n, but not so fast.

+Screen readers will speak accessibility text to a user regardless of whether there is visible text on the screen.
+And this content needs to be spoken in the language the customer can understand.
+Therefore, we _always_ have to ensure our components also support l10n and the complexities that adds to our widgets is not insignificant.
+This is why I consider support for accessiblity is a lot more challenging than it can initially appear.